HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### LCP static discoverability

-Earlier we looked at [prioritization](#lcp-prioritization) as a way to improve LCP performance by outcompeting other concurrently loading resources.
-On the other hand, static discoverability helps to ensure that the LCP resource can be loaded as soon as possible.
+Ensuring an LCP image is discovered early is key to the browser loading it as soon as possible.
+Even the [prioritization](#lcp-prioritization) improvements that we discussed above, cannot help if the browser does not know it needs to load the resource until later.

 An LCP image is considered to be _statically discoverable_ if its source URL can be parsed directly from the markup sent by the server.
 This definition includes sources defined within `picture` or `img` elements as well as sources that are explicitly preloaded.